Appliquéd Kite Tote

 Let’s go fly a kite!
 This tote is ready to take off on your next adventure or at least on your next excursion to the store.
 The shopper style construction is fast and easy with deep 4″ boxed corners and no-sew webbing handles.
 Let your creativity soar with the fun front appliqué.
-We offer a template download for the kite’s body and tail.
-And as a Janome Monday project, we show you two different presser feet that make quick work of this eye-catching embellishment.
+We offer a template download for the kite’s body and tail, and show you two different presser feet that make quick work of this eye-catching embellishment.

 With everything you do, the proper tools and accessories make all the difference in both ease of use and a more professional finish.
 We used two speciality feet and a custom needle.

 The Janome Satin Stitch foot is transparent so you can see your stitching and follow along a guide line.
 In addition, the bright red arrow at the front of the foot marks the center needle drop position.
 When doing appliqué, simply keep the point of that arrow on the edge of the fabric for a perfectly centered stitch.